In Depth Baby Product Reviews Led by a Pediatrician

 Veer Cruiser1.03.01.0

-Padded or sling-style seats and overall shocks increase comfort, while reclining seats and snack trays or stow pockets enhance the riding experience.
+Padded or sling-style seats and overall shocks enhance comfort, while reclining seats and snack trays or stow pockets further improve the riding experience.

 Seat

 Several of the products offer adjustable leg rests, and almost all have some degree of reclining seats.
-Finding a comfortable napping position can be of the utmost importance to keeping little ones happy on the go.
+Finding a comfortable napping position can be crucial to keeping little ones happy on the go.
 You shouldn't overlook these features when choosing which product to buy, as they impact every outing, especially the longer ones.

-Seats recline differently, like the toggle on the Thule Urban Glide 2 (first image) or the button on the UPPAbaby Vista v3 (second image).
+Seats recline differently, like the toggle on the UPPAbaby Minu Duo (left) or the button on the UPPAbaby Vista v3 (right).

-Some strollers offer a near-flat recline and leg rest adjustment, like the front seat of the UPPAbaby Vista v3 Double that came close to flat.
+Some strollers offer a near-flat recline and leg rest adjustment, such as the front seat of the UPPAbaby Vista v3 Double, which comes close to being flat.
 Other products (many inline strollers) have different recline options for each seat, with one reclining further than the second, which remains almost upright even when reclined.
 This disparity seems like a design flaw, and while it might work for children of different ages, it could cause a fight over who gets the more comfortable seat with a better view.
 This kind of position disparity is only found with inline products and means you'll be sacrificing functionality for the convenience of a narrower stroller.
 Depending on the age of the siblings and whether or not they are twins, this type of unequal arrangement may end up being more of a headache than it is worth.
 Purchasing the seat adapter extensions for the Vista can help mitigate some of this, but it still plays a role.

 double stroller - you can see in this picture of the baby jogger city select that the...

 The UPPAbaby Vista v3 Double, Evenflo Pivot Xpand, Baby Jogger City Select 2 Double, and the Mockingbird Double have the most equal seating in the inline tandem lineup.
 However, some of the inline strollers have significant problems with seats rubbing on one another, an inability to recline with two children in the seats, and limited storage space or access, depending on the configuration.
-The side-by-side strollers have better reclines and can be adjusted for comfort, not based on the other seat.
-The wagons all lack recline or much seating comfort, with the bike trailers performing somewhat better, but not by much.
+The side-by-side strollers have better reclines and can be adjusted for comfort, regardless of the other seat.
+The wagons all lack recline and offer minimal seating comfort, with the bike trailers performing somewhat better, but not by much.

 double stroller - the vista canopies are enormous and include peek-a-boo windows.